whitequark/git-pages/README.md

 These commands starts an HTTP server on `0.0.0.0:3000` and use the `data` directory for persistence. **Authentication is disabled via `PAGES_INSECURE=1`** to avoid the need to set up a DNS server as well; never enable `PAGES_INSECURE=1` in production.

-To publish a site, run the following commands:
+To publish a site, run the following commands (consider also using the [git-pages-cli] tool):

 ```console
 $ curl http://localhost:3000/ -X PUT --data https://codeberg.org/git-pages/git-pages.git